Shreeja-AirMetro/Github-Notes/Progress- PhD/Workshops.md

 ---
 Uncertainty optimization  talk by Niklas Schietzold

-- Is this just about
+- Is this just about Monto carlo

+Modeling and quantification
+Uncertainity models  - Aleotoric - measurable and not reducible two major types
+epistemic
+systematic error  or offset - lack of knowledge - identical - theoretically reuseable and reducible interval or fuzzy variable

+Combined - hybrid - polymorphic uncertainity